google/starlark-go/doc/spec.md

 `S.union(iterable...)` returns a new set into which have been inserted all the elements of set S and each element of the iterable sequences.

-`union` fails if any element of the iterable is not hashable.
+`union` fails if any argument is not an iterable sequence, or if any sequence element is not hashable.

 ```python
 x = set([1, 2])